cihan4554/odin-recipes/README.md

 # odin-recipes

-## When this project is completed, I will have applied what I learned in the html lessons in the odin project.
+## With this project at the end of the HTML section in the Odin Project, I will have created my first project by reinforcing what I have learned about html.